microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-get-drive.md

 Get the fileStorageContainer's [drive](../resources/drive.md).

-The calling application must have permission to access the contents of the fileStorageContainers of the respective container type.
+The calling application must have permission to access the content in fileStorageContainers of the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).